"To edit it is to receive the kiss of death as a scholar. To

 Ancient Groove Music is proud to announce the release of a new edition of the Baroque masterwork, Claudio Monteverdi's Vespro della Beata Vergine of 1610.
 The edition is designed to be completely customizable to the customers’ requirements.
 We can therefore produce 'bespoke' editions of the Vespers.

 This work has been the subject of a considerable amount of musicological research over the last 50 years by leading scholars and historically informed performers, such as Jeffrey Kurtzman, Uwe Wolf, Roger Bowers, Andrew Parrott, Paul McCreesh, Clifford Bartlett and others.
-Despite this (or perhaps because of it), prevailing views on performance practice continue to vacillate between alternate established positions: Should sections written in high clefs be transposed, or not transposed? if so, how much?
-Should there be a proportional relationship between all, some or none of the duple and triple-time metres?
-And if there is to be proportion, what sort of proportion might it be?
-Is instrumental doubling allowable, or it is not?
-And if so, to what extent?
+Transposition; proportional relationships of tempi; the extent of instrumental doubling.

-This exciting new edition does not hope to provide definitive answers to these questions, but instead includes unique and useful features to help perfomers make their own decisions, by providing suggestions based on the latest scholarship, as well as feasible alternatives.
-At the same time it maintains standards of authority and scholarship with critical notes, ossia variants, footnotes and all editorial contributions clearly marked.
+This exciting new edition hopes to accommodate the range of different performance choices, and to help performers make their own decisions, by providing suggestions based on the latest scholarship, as well as feasible alternatives.
+At the same time, it maintains standards of authority and scholarship with critical notes, ossia variants, footnotes and all editorial contributions clearly marked.
 The music is presented in an attractive layout, and the scores and parts are also available in a range of options.
 Individual customizations can be produced on request.

 Editorial features of this edition include: